Weather Station Kurt: Development and deployment

 For concealment, the station was camouflaged.
 Empty American cigarette packets were left around the site to deceive any Allied personnel that chanced upon it.
-One canister was marked and misspelled "Canadian Meteor Service," in order to simulate "Canadian Weather Service," as a German attempt to avoid suspicion if discovered, though no such agency existed in Canada.
+One canister was marked and misspelled "Canadian Meteor Service," in order to simulate "Canadian Weather Service" as a German attempt to avoid suspicion if discovered, though no such agency existed in Canada.
 In addition, the area was part of the Dominion of Newfoundland and was not part of Canada until 1949.
 The crew worked through the night to install Kurt and repair their U-boat.
 They finished just 28 hours after dropping anchor and, after confirming the station was working, U-537 departed.
 However, the weather station functioned for only a few days before its signals became degraded and within three weeks it permanently failed.
 The U-boat undertook a combat patrol in the area of the Grand Banks of Newfoundland during which she survived three attacks by Canadian aircraft, but sank no ships.
-The submarine reached port at Lorient, France, on 8 December after seventy days at sea.
-She was sunk with all hands eleven months later on 11 November 1944 by the submarine USS Flounder near the Dutch East Indies.
+The submarine reached port at Lorient, France, on 8 December after 70 days at sea.
+She was sunk with all hands 11 months later on 11 November 1944 by the submarine USS Flounder near the Dutch East Indies.

 Rediscovery

-The station was forgotten until 1977 when Peter Johnson, a geomorphologist working on an unrelated project, stumbled upon the German weather station.
-He suspected it was a Canadian military installation, and named it "Martin Bay 7".
+The German weather station was forgotten until 1977 when Peter Johnson, a geomorphologist working on an unrelated project, stumbled upon it.
+He suspected it was a Canadian military installation and named it "Martin Bay 7".
 Around the same time, retired Siemens engineer Franz Selinger, who was writing a history of the company, went through Sommermeyer's papers and learned of the station's existence.

 He contacted Canadian Department of National Defence historian W.A.B.
 Douglas, who went to the site with a team in 1981 and found the station still there, although the canisters had been opened and components strewn about the site.
 Weather Station Kurt was removed from its site and is now part of the collection of the Canadian War Museum in Ottawa.